uzakotim/mrs_course/README.md

-# Multi-Robot System Course Solutions
+# Multi-Robot Systems Course Solutions

 Collection of ROS(noetic) nodes that were written as solutions to problems given by the authors of the course at Czech Technical University in Prague